 The signs and symptoms of TMJD can vary and often depends on the severity and cause of your condition.

-However, the most common sign and symptom is pain in your jaws and their surrounding muscles.
+However, the most common sign and symptom is jaw pain when you open your mouth and their surrounding muscles.

 Other symptoms are typically associated with the disorders like: